anthonyzee/phprestroute/README.md

 # phprestroute
-A simple PHP framework for hobbyist
+A simple PHP framework for hobbyist.
+This framework features configurable routing, a simple authentication and mysql database connection.

 Installation
 ------------